core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option title="The Object-Security Option" artwork-align="center"}

 The option is either empty or contains a compressed COSE object (see {{cose-object}} and {{compression}}), and has no default value (except for certain CoAP codes, see below).
 The length of the Object-Security option is either zero or the sum of the length of the compressed COSE header, the lengths of the encrypted options and payload present in the original CoAP message, and the length of the authentication tag.
-Since the payload and most options are encrypted {{protected-coap-options}}, and the corresponding plain message fields of the original are not included in the OSCOAP message, the processing of these fields does not expand the total message size.
+Since the payload and most options are encrypted {{coap-headers-and-options}}, and the corresponding plain message fields of the original are not included in the OSCOAP message, the processing of these fields does not expand the total message size.

 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.
 A CoAP endpoint SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request.
 The Object-Security option is included in the cache key for backward compatibility with proxies not recognizing the Object-Security option.
 The effect is that messages with the Object-Security option will never generate cache hits.
 For Max-Age processing, see {{max-age}}.